Your Visit: Frequently Asked Questions

+We will enforce the rule of 6 for all visitors.
 Our visitor facing teams have received training on social distancing measures and speaking to visitors.
 They may speak to anyone who they feel aren't following guidelines.

 Please remember that someone may have a hidden disability or family groups may not be obvious at first so our team will check in before taking further action.
 In extreme cases if someone is not respecting our staff, volunteers and visitors they may be asked to leave.